WSMV-TV: West Tennessee

-WSMV, along with WMC-TV in Memphis, was historically carried on cable systems in the Jackson, Tennessee market on the Jackson Energy Authority's EPlus Broadband system.
-In November 2014, WSMV was dropped from that cable system when WNBJ-LD signed on as that area's own NBC affiliate.
+WSMV, along with WMC-TV in Memphis, was historically carried on cable systems in the Jackson, Tennessee, market on the Jackson Energy Authority's EPlus Broadband system.
+In November 2014, WSMV was dropped from that cable system when WNBJ-LD (channel 39) signed on as that area's own NBC affiliate.
 WNBJ replaced WSMV on JEA channel 4, with WMC-TV being left intact.
 In spite of the existence of WNBJ-LD in Jackson, WSMV remains on WK&T Telecom's cable system in Gibson County, in the northernmost area of the Jackson market.
 WSMV is also still available on cable in Carroll County as well.

 Huntsville/Northern Alabama

-At sometime from 1957 until the 1980s, CATV and cable systems in northern Alabama, including Knology (now Wide Open West) and TelePrompTer (later Group W Cable, now Comcast Xfinity), carried all of Nashville's Big Three stations, only to be dropped from those systems in the 1980s amid the gradual increase of the launches of new national cable channels.
+At sometime from 1957 until the 1980s, cable television systems in northern Alabama, including Knology (now Wide Open West) and TelePrompTer (later Group W Cable, now Comcast Xfinity), carried all of Nashville's Big Three stations, only to be dropped from those systems in the 1980s amid the gradual increase of the launches of new national cable channels.
 The Nashville stations were once seen as far south as Decatur.